-As of February 26, 2015, the KFLP, together with members of the Koski family, beneficially owns approximately 34.7% of our outstanding shares of common stock and Intrexon, together with its CEO, beneficially owns approximately 27.2% of our outstanding shares of common stock.
-After March 23, 2015 the KFLP's aggregate beneficial ownership will be 30.8% due to the expiration of outstanding warrants that are not in-the-money currently.
+As of March 30, 2016, the KFLP, together with members of the Koski family, beneficially owns approximately 27.8% of our outstanding shares of common stock and Intrexon, together with its CEO, beneficially owns approximately 33.0% of our outstanding shares of common stock.
 Additionally, Christine L. Koski and Robert C. Koski, serve on our Board of Directors.
 As a result, our principal shareholders have the ability to affect the outcome of all matters requiring shareholder approval, including the election and removal of directors, amending our charter or by-laws, and agreeing to or preventing mergers, consolidations or the sale of all or substantially all our assets.
 In particular, this concentration of ownership of our common stock could have the effect of delaying or preventing a change of control of us or otherwise discouraging or preventing a potential acquirer from attempting to obtain control of us.
 This, in turn, could have a negative effect on the market price of our common stock.
 It could also prevent our shareholders from realizing a premium over the market price for their shares of common stock.
 Moreover, the interests of this concentration of ownership may not always coincide with our interests or the interests of other shareholders, and, accordingly, our majority shareholders could cause us to enter into transactions or agreements that we would not otherwise consider.
 The significant concentration of stock ownership may also adversely affect the trading price of our common stock due to investors' perception that conflicts of interest may exist or arise.
 However with respect to Intrexon, the Stock Issuance Agreement we entered into with Intrexon on June 5, 2012, contains a standstill provision pursuant to which, among other things, Intrexon has agreed that until June 5, 2015, subject to certain exceptions and unless invited in writing by the Company to do so, neither Intrexon nor its affiliates will, directly or indirectly: (i) effect or seek, initiate, offer or propose to effect, or cause or participate in any acquisition of securities or assets of the Company; any tender or exchange offer, merger, consolidation or other business combination involving the Company; any recapitalization, restructuring, liquidation, dissolution or other extraordinary transaction with respect to the Company; or any "solicitation" of "proxies" or consents to vote any voting securities of the Company, or in any way advise or, assist any other person in doing so; (ii) form, join or in any way participate in a "group" with respect to any securities of the Company; (iii) otherwise act to seek to control or influence the management, Board of Directors or policies of the Company; (iv) take any action reasonably expected to force the Company to make a public announcement regarding any such matters; or (v) enter into any agreements, discussions or arrangements with any third party with respect to any of the foregoing.
 This standstill provision could also have the effect of delaying, deferring or preventing a change in control that our shareholders might consider to be in their best interests.